Easily apply digitally

 What is the residual value at the end of your contract?

 When your contract ends, you have the option of taking ownership of the purchased goods.
 How much you pay depends on the residual value agreed at the beginning.
-This can vary between 16% and 45% of the investment value.
 The standard figure at KBC is 16%.

 In the contract, you commit to either a residual value guarantee or a repurchase agreement.